Vortex states in an acoustic Weyl crystal with a topological lattice defect: Introduction

+Recently, the discovery of higher-order topological materials \cite{benalcazar2017} has led to the idea of higher-order Weyl and Weyl-like phases \cite{Lin2018HO, Bitan2019, ifmmode2019, Wang2020HO, ghorashi2020, luo2020, wieder2020, Wu2020, wei2021}, which can host ``higher-order Fermi arcs'' \cite{Wang2020HO, ghorashi2020,luo2020, wei2021}.
+Like the TIFA modes discussed in this paper, higher-order Fermi arc modes are one-dimensional, but they arise from a completely different mechanism involving higher-order topological indices \cite{Wang2020HO, ghorashi2020, wei2021}.
+Moreover, they lie along external hinges, whereas the TIFA modes are localised to the line of the TLD, embedded inside a 3D bulk.

-The HOFA modes carry nonzero orbital angular momentum (OAM), locked to their propagation direction.
-For each $k_z$, the sign of the OAM depends on the Chern number of the 2D projected band structure.
-The TLD-induced HOFA modes can be mapped to a family of robust chiral localised states occurring in Chern insulators on 2D surfaces with singular curvature, which have been predicted theoretically but not previously observed \cite{Ruegg2013, Can2016, biswas2016}.
-To our knowledge, this is the first demonstration of a higher-order topological mode carrying nonzero OAM.
+The TIFA modes carry nonzero orbital angular momentum (OAM), locked to their propagation direction.
+For each $k_z$, the sign of the OAM depends on the Chern number of the 2D projected band structure, and matches the chirality of the robust localised state predicted to occur in a Chern insulator on a 2D surface with singular curvature \cite{WenXG1992,Parrikar2014, Andreas2013, schine2016} (a prediction that has never previously been verified in an experiment \cite{Ruegg2013, Can2016, biswas2016}).
+To our knowledge, this is also the first demonstration of a 3D topology-induced mode carrying nonzero OAM.
 Classical waves with nonzero OAM have a variety of emerging applications including vortex traps and rotors \cite{skeldon2008, baresch2016} and OAM-encoded communications \cite{shi2017}.
-Although chiral structures have previously been studied for the purposes of OAM waveguiding, those waveguides supported multiple OAM modes with different propagation constants \cite{wong2012}; by contrast, the present topological waveguide supports, for each $k_z$, a single robust guided mode with nonzero OAM.
+Although chiral structures have previously been studied for the purposes of OAM waveguiding, those waveguides support multiple OAM modes with different propagation constants \cite{wong2012}; by contrast, the present topological waveguide supports, for each $k_z$, a single robust TIFA mode with nonzero OAM.